CortexIntelligentAutomation/docs/content/en/docs/2025.3/Guides/disaster-recovery/multiple-server-with-ha/recovery/web-application-server/recover-flow-debugger-from-backup.md

 # {{% param title %}}

 This guide describes how to recover the Flow Debugger from a backup.
-This will recovery the application's reliable collections.
-Any recovery need for the cluster's configuration, the service's appsettings, manifests or settings must be done manually.
+This will recover the application's reliable collections.
+Any recovery needed for the cluster's configuration, the service's appsettings, manifests or settings must be done manually.

 ### Configure the Recover Script